Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers' 4.21 team ERA ranks 15th across all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.24).

-- Dodgers pitchers combine to surrender 146 total home runs at a clip of 1.1 per game (to rank 12th in the league).
+- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (149 total, 1.2 per game).

+- Ferguson (7-3 with a 3.19 ERA and 54 strikeouts in 48 2/3 innings pitched) gets the start for the Dodgers, his fourth of the season.

 © 2023 Data Skrive.
 All rights reserved.